 Got Concrete, Foundation or Wet Basement Problems in Kirkland?

-We have strategies to raise your concrete slab, fill those concrete cracks and get your basement dry.
+There are good strategies to raise your concrete slab, fill those concrete cracks and get your basement dry.

-We will offer advice right on the phone, or even set up a time to come over to look at your house and give some guidance on how to get it fixed.
+When you speak with a local contractor, they will offer advice right on the phone, or even set up a time to come over to look at your house and give some guidance on how to get it fixed.

 Does Your House Have a Problem?